 Handy Value Markers

-As an alternative to pencil or pen, I often use grayscale value markers.
+As an alternative to drawing with a pencil or pen, I often use grayscale value markers.

 For an example on how to use the value markers, see video at the end of this article.

 Consideration While Drawing Additional Thumbnail Sketches